A Coreset Selection of Coreset Selection Literature: Introduction and Recent Advances: Introduction

 This is particularly relevant in the current era of large-scale datasets and resource-intensive deep learning models \cite{ramesh2022hierarchical, bengio2019extreme}.
 Training on millions of images or text snippets can be prohibitively expensive, both in terms of computation time and memory footprint, as well as energy costs and carbon emissions associated with extensive GPU usage \cite{wang2018dataset, csiba2018importance, zheng2022coverage}.
 By focusing on a representative coreset, practitioners can reduce training time, maintain strong performance, and reduce carbon footprints~\cite{katharopoulos2018not, bhalerao2024fine}.
 In real-world scenarios, such as autonomous driving, edge computing, and privacy-constrained applications, strict limits on storage and latency make data-reduction strategies crucial for viable deployment~\cite{ganguli2022predictability, yang2024data, bhore2025fast}.

-Despite these early foundational works and comprehensive surveys and benchmarks, the literature now presents a wide range of coreset definitions and data reduction techniques that often differ significantly in formulation and scope \cite{agarwal2005geometric, guo2022deepcore, feldman2020core, settles2009active}.
+Despite early foundational work and several surveys and benchmarks, the field now spans a broad range of coreset definitions and reduction objectives that differ substantially in formulation, assumptions, and the signals they exploit \cite{agarwal2005geometric, guo2022deepcore, feldman2020core, settles2009active}.
 This divergence in definitions and methodologies highlights the evolution of the field and motivates the need for a unifying survey.
+As a result, existing reviews often cover only a slice of the landscape (e.g., geometric coresets or active learning), leaving it unclear how methods relate, where they overlap, and which assumptions drive their behavior.
+In particular, the same method can be described under different problem statements (coverage, informativeness, optimization).

-In contrast, this survey provides a structured and comprehensive synthesis of coreset selection strategies, categorizing them into three major paradigms: training-free, training-oriented, and blind coreset selection (i.e., approaches that select subsets without leveraging ground-truth labels).
-We discuss classical selection methods, such as random sampling and geometric approaches; training-informed techniques that leverage loss values, gradient norms, or decision boundaries; and emerging label-free strategies that use clustering or pre-trained models to estimate sample importance.
+To address this fragmentation, we introduce a taxonomy that unifies training-free, training-oriented, and label-free coreset selection under one view.
+Using this structure, we survey classical baselines (random, geometry-based), training-driven selectors (loss/gradient/boundary, submodular, gradient matching, bilevel), and emerging label-free approaches (clustering, foundation-model embeddings).
 Beyond algorithmic insights, we analyze the theoretical foundations of coreset selection and investigate how pruning strategies affect generalization, neural scaling laws, and dataset redundancy.
 Empirical comparisons highlight the trade-offs between computational efficiency and model performance across different methods.